hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 # Build infrastructure remotely with your team
 - This slide is about **`team collaboration`** across an organization.

-- Terraform Cloud provides a number of features for teams to collaborate with a common purpose.
+- HCP Terraform provides a number of features for teams to collaborate with a common purpose.

 **INSTRUCTOR NOTE**: Please do not read the bullets.
 Instead, choose a story that fits your narrative.
 For example:

-1. **Remote state storage**: Remove a vulnerable part of the process by storing the deployment state in Terraform Cloud, where it is stored in an encrypted format at rest.
+1. **Remote state storage**: Remove a vulnerable part of the process by storing the deployment state in HCP Terraform, where it is stored in an encrypted format at rest.

 2. **Flexible workflows**: Allow practitioners to use the apprach that works best for their situation.